Peruvian restaurants won international awards.

 El Comercio

-In its fifth edition, Peru and its capital Lima were honored with two important awards at a ceremony held on October 2, 2024, at Summersalt Jumeirah Al Nassen, Dubai, United Arab Emirates.
-Peru was chosen as the best culinary destination in Latin America, and Lima won the award for best urban gastronomic destination in Latin America, honors that elevate the national cuisine.
+In its fifth edition, Peru and its capital, Lima, were honored with two major awards in a ceremony held at Summersalt Jumeirah Al Naseem, Dubai, United Arab Emirates, on October 2, 2024.
+Peru was chosen as the best culinary destination in Latin America, and Lima received the award for best urban gastronomic destination in Latin America, recognitions that elevate the national cuisine.

-At the same event, the restaurant Mayta was chosen as the best in Latin America and the best emblematic restaurant in the region.
-Also, La Mar Dubai, Gastón Acurio’s restaurant, was named the best hotel restaurant in the world.
-La Coruña, located in the Colca Canyon in the city of Arequipa, Peru, was nominated.
+On this occasion as well, Mayta restaurant was chosen as the best in Latin America, and La Gloria was again recognized as the best iconic restaurant.
+In the category of Peruvian cuisine, La Mar Dubai, by Gastón Acurio, was named the best in the world, while La Coruña, located in Colca Canyon, Arequipa – Peru, was nominated as the best hotel restaurant.

-The World Culinary Awards select winners through voting by prestigious gastronomic professionals and are closely related to the World Travel Awards, which also recognize tourism.
-The first edition was held in 2020.
+The World Culinary Awards select their winners through a voting process conducted by prestigious professionals in the gastronomic field, and they are said to be closely linked to the World Travel Awards, which also recognize achievements in tourism.
+The first edition took place in 2020.

-In 2023, Peru was nominated again as the best gastronomic destination in Latin America, and Lima was recognized as the best culinary city in the region.
+In the 2023 edition, Peru was nominated as the best gastronomic destination in Latin America, and its capital, Lima, was recognized as the best culinary city in the region.

 Andina